 The program fee is established each year but it's generally around $25 a week.
 This fee covers the weekly prize monies, the carryover, Special Event jackpot and the clubs' target costs.

 The Jack Rabbit concludes in March with the final session Special Event.
 The shooting format is the same but a Calcutta 'auction' is held where the participants bid on the shooters.
 The bid money pot is paid out based on the shooters' 50-target Special Event score and is split between the shooter and the person who "owns" the shooter for that event.
-The carryover jackpot purse is also paid out on the this Special Event day.
+The carryover jackpot purse is paid to each club one week from the Special Event day.
 Shooters must attend at least six of the first nine Jack Rabbit shoots in order to qualify for the Jackpot payout.

-So, if you're looking for some variety in your shooting and that on some wntertime Sunday's can be a real "character building experience," come out in January and try the Jack Rabbit.
+So, if you're looking for some variety in your shooting and that on some wintertime Sunday's can be a real "character-building experience," come out in January and try the Jack Rabbit.
 You might win a little, but for sure, you'll have a good time and will meet some really great, new people.